beckermath/ScrambleSquaresSolver/Report.md

   4 5 6<br/>
   7 8 9<br/>

-  and gives the rotation of the piece foolowing bottom->left->top->right
+  and gives the rotation of the piece following bottom->left->top->right

   Orientation<br/>